semantic-systems/coypu-feeds/README.md

 ```

 #### Adding, Updating and Deleting
+Due to the current architecture deployment, the actions taken with these endpoints are only **temporary**.
+For permanent action, please create an issue request.

 To add, update or delete exception once can use the endpoint on ```/update_country_names_exceptions```.
 This call must be done with the **POST** protocol with the following parameters:
 - country - Name of the country to add exception to, must be the name indicated in [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)
 - exception - Term that is recognized by GDELT (discrepancies have been found between the names they say they have and the ones they actually accept)